 Therapy is still an option and thankfully, there are choices.
-Therapists are some of the helpers in society who work to stay ahead of the curve to be able to help with the invisible wounds and concerns that result from hardships.
+Therapists are some of the helpers in society who help with the invisible wounds and concerns that result from hardships.
 When concerns about Covid-19 hit, we acted to protect our clients and adapted to teletherapy overnight and started meeting with clients over phones and computers.
-Behind the scenes, we have been growing quickly to become comfortable and proficient with teletherapy options, including using HIPAA-compliant platforms to insure highest levels of confidentiality and ways to complete intake forms electronically.
-We found clients were very grateful for an alternative way to meet and adapted quickly with us.
-The majority of clients have found teletherapy to be comfortable and helpful.
-In line with re-opening more professional services, we are looking at what it means to be able to re-enter the therapy room as safely as possible during this time.
+Behind the scenes, we adapted quickly to become comfortable and proficient with teletherapy options, including using HIPAA-compliant platforms to secure online confidentiality.
+Clients have found teletherapy to be comfortable and helpful.
+Also, we have adapted in-office health-safety practices as some of our therapists have returned to in-office service with their clients.

-The good news is that most insurance companies have amended their coverage to include telehealth and teletherapy as covered treatments during this pandemic crisis.
-As recently as May 20, 2020, major insurance companies have started announcing that telehealth coverage will continue to be covered through the end of December 2020.
+The good news is that state legislation and most insurance companies have amended their coverage to include telehealth and teletherapy as covered treatments.
 Of course, there is a lot of variability in policy coverages – it’s always imperative for people to contact their insurance companies directly to find out specifics about their coverage/plan.

-Consideration number three: what does in-office therapy look like during the pandemic?
+What does in-office therapy look like currently?
 If in-office therapy seems like the right fit to you and your therapist, we will lead you in our “safety first, socially distant style” of therapy:

 With our waiting rooms closed, your therapist will ask you to text from your car indicating you are here and waiting.

-Your therapist will text you to come on in, greeting you at the door and will handle all doors for you in an old-fashioned, gracious manner.
+Your therapist will text you to come on in, greeting you at the door and will handle all doors for you.

 Hand sanitizer will be easily accessible both by the entrance, as well as the room where you and your therapist meet.

-In each office, we will look at how to maximize distance within the room, while maintaining the secure, confidential, safe environment that distinguishes therapy.
+In each office, we have arranged furniture to maximize distance within the room, while maintaining the secure, confidential, safe environment that distinguishes therapy.

-As a group, we at Beverly Therapists are committed to following best practices to keep everyone as safe as possible, and will keep updating our practices as best practices direct.
+As a group, we at Beverly Therapists are committed to following best practices to keep everyone as safe as possible, and we will keep updating our practices following CDC’s most recent guidelines.

 We hope that this article is helpful in normalizing counseling today.
 Help is here for stressors you are experiencing.
-Please talk to your therapist, or any of our therapists, to discuss how teletherapy or in-office therapy can work for you.
-Reach out to us at 773-310-3488, or any of our therapists at Beverly Therapists.
+Please talk to any of our therapists to discuss how teletherapy or in-office therapy can work for you.
+To schedule new services, contact any of our therapists directly per their profile page or call our main number at 773-310-3488.